istotaD503/Moments-Telegram-Bot/README.md

 - Check that you're messaging the correct bot username
 - Verify your bot token is valid by testing it with BotFather

-## Next Steps
+## 💡 Next Steps

-This is a basic "Hello World" bot.
+This is a basic bot skeleton.
 You can extend it by:
 - Adding more commands
-- Implementing conversation flows
+- Implementing conversation flows with ConversationHandler
-- Adding database storage
+- Adding database storage (SQLite, PostgreSQL, etc.)
 - Integrating with external APIs
 - Adding inline keyboards and buttons

-## Development

-To extend this bot for the "Moments" storytelling feature, you could add:
-- Story submission handlers
-- Spanish translation features
-- Progress tracking
-- User databases
+- Implementing user authentication
+- Adding logging and monitoring